eea/clms-api-docs/source/authentication.md

 The client should, instead of trying to predict access token expiration, just anticipate the case that authentication using an existing token will fail (because the token expired), and then perform the necessary steps to obtain a new token.

-To accomplish this, it is recommended to delegate all the requests a client application wants to make to a class that expects an `Access token expired` response as described above, and obtains a new token if necessary.
+To accomplish this, it's recommended to delegate all the requests a client application wants to make to a class that expects an `Access token expired` response as described above, and obtains a new token if necessary.
 The failed request that lead to the error response then needs to be re-dispatched with its original parameters, but the new token in the `Authorization` header.

 Care needs to be taken to not include an expired token (or any `Authorization` header for that matter) with the requests to the token endpoint when obtaining a new token.